February Tournament: History

 1990 was another unique edition, it featured the Swiss side FC Luzern, for whom former Velež captain Semir Tuce was playing for at the time, but did not play for either Luzern or Velež in the tournament.
 He was instead in a team composed of those who were serving in the Yugoslav People's Army at the time alongside players like Igor Štimac and Draženko Prskalo.
 The 1991 edition was the last to include teams outside Bosnia and Herzegovina, and featured Velež's heaviest loss in the history of the February Tournament, 6-1 at the hands of Crvena zvezda.
 They rallied to win the third place match 4-0 against Željezničar, while Zvezda defeated Dinamo 1-0 in the final thanks to a goal from Vladimir Jugović in the 14th minute.
 Velež won the final tournament in 1992 against debutants Borac Banja Luka by a score of 4-1, and clinched their 15th title.
 After the conclusion of the 1992 February tournament, Bosnia and Herzegovina voted to declare independence from Yugoslavia the following month, and later, war had broken out in the country.
 Velež could no longer use the Bijeli Brijeg stadium, and the situation in the country rendered playing football impossible.
 Even after the conclusion of the war, Velež were in no position to host such a demanding event.
 Changing calendars in the football season meant that few countries had a winter break long enough to travel to a tournament held in February.
 Velež were also beset with problems of their own, their new stadium Stadion Rođeni did not have the same level of infrastructure as the Bijeli Brijeg stadium and had to be built from the ground up.
 Velež were also in a transitional period with lots of boards who were not financially stable on their own to host such an event.

 In a 2023 press conference featuring Velež president Senad Kevelj, head of the youth setup Anel Karabeg and U-19 coach Amel Jazvin announced that the February Tournament would be revived.
-The fournament would take place on only one day (February 11), feature U-19 youth teams and be played on the club's training ground instead.
+The tournament would take place on only one day (February 11), feature U-19 youth teams and be played on the club's training ground instead.
 Jazvin, who was cited by the others as the driving force behind reviving the tournament, said the following: "I am disappointed that it won't be a senior tournament right away, but the fact that the junior [U-19] teams will play instead does not take away anything from the actual tournament.".
 Velež won the revived tournament in the end, after winning 4-1 against FK Željezničar.